top of page

 Hello & Welcome from Cristina & Spencer Cadden!

 We found the house online in March 2019 via Zillow after looking for about a year online.
-We typed our criteria in and the search expanded from Texas all the way to North Carolina.
-We weren’t set on a certain state or city, but we knew we wanted to be in the South.
-Although neither of us had family, friends, or had ever really been to the South.
-All we knew is we were ready for a change.
-The plan was to find a property that was at least 6,000 sq ft, 1.5 acres+, had to be near an airport, 100,000+ population, the city was on an upswing, 4 bed/4 bath+, and the most important that it HAD to be zoned commercial or dual zoned.
+We typed our criteria in, and the search expanded from Texas to North Carolina.
+We weren’t set on a certain state or city but knew we wanted to be in the South.
+However, neither of us had family or friends or had ever really been to the South.
+All we knew was that we were ready for a change.
+The plan was to find a property that was at least 6,000 sq ft, 1.5 acres+, had to be near an airport, had a 100,000+ population; the city was on an upswing, 4 bed/4 bath+, and most importantly, it HAD to be zoned commercial or dual zoned.
 That was my non-negotiable.
-Coming from the wedding industry in San Diego, I knew I wanted to open an event venue, but also knew how difficult it can be to rezone the property.
-Especially after I looked into the process in SD and it would have cost more than $150,000+ to do so.
+Coming from the wedding industry in San Diego, I knew I wanted to open an event venue, but I also knew how difficult it can be to rezone the property.
+Especially after I looked into the process in SD and realized it would have cost more than $150,000+ to do so.

-In the year search, we only found 6 properties that fit what we were looking for in the price range we had.
-Of course, the one house I loved the most wasn’t zoned commercial.
-Spencer kept saying, “don’t even go look at it, you will just be too sad and I would hate to see you fall in love with the one house you can’t have.”
-Sure enough, the one other house I really loved was in Opelika, AL, about 50 mins from Montgomery.
-One of our good friend’s (shoutout Britt & Jack) was getting married in Miami and since I was already flying to this side of the country, I figured might as well stop in Alabama on my way back to San Diego to look at the Opelika house, but stop in Montgomery JUST to see it in person.
-I figured why not.
+In the year search, we only found six properties that fit what we were looking for in our price range.
+Of course, the house I loved the most wasn’t zoned commercial.
+Spencer kept saying, “Don’t even go look at it, you will just be too sad, and I would hate to see you fall in love with the one house you can’t have.”
+Sure enough, the one other house I loved was in Opelika, AL, about 50 minutes from Montgomery.
+One of our good friends (shoutout to Britt & Jack) was getting married in Miami.
+Since I was already flying to this side of the country, I figured I might as well stop in Alabama on my way back to San Diego to look at the Opelika house, but stop in Montgomery JUST to see it in person.
+I figured, why not?
 I already knew it was disqualified as it didn’t meet the number 1 priority on the list.
-Sure enough, I went to the Opelika property and although it was beautiful, it just wasn’t the one.
+Sure enough, I went to the Opelika property, and although it was beautiful, it just wasn’t the one.
 I felt defeated and called Spencer to tell him how it went.
 He proceeded to say, “Well, just go to the Montgomery house with an open mind.”

-He proceeded to remind me that we can do whatever we set our minds to and if it’s in the Lord’s plan, then it will happen.
+He reminded me that we can do whatever we set our minds to, and if it’s in the Lord’s plan, then it will happen.
 The next morning I drove to Montgomery and when I pulled up, I just knew.
 I walked into the mansion and cried.
-The insanely sweet real estate agent was actually the daughter of the deceased owners and the property had been vacant for 6 years.
-Although it was perfect in my eyes.
-I told her everything I wanted to do and she advised me to go down to the Land Use department to see if it was even possible.
+The insanely sweet real estate agent was the daughter of the deceased owners and the property had been vacant for six years.
+However, it was perfect in my eyes.
+I told her everything I wanted to do, and she advised me to go down to the Land Use department to see if it was even possible.
 I drove straight down there, walked in, and was like “um, hi, sorry I don’t have an appointment but here is what I want to do with this property, is it possible?”
 To my surprise, Christy Anderson and James Center (head of the Architectural Review Board & Land Use Department) sat down with me for over 2 hours and told me everything I would need to do and whom I would need to speak to.
 They also warned me that it would be extremely difficult, but they agreed it was the best use for this property.
 That started the months-long process of rezoning.

 To say it was stressful and defeating would be an understatement.
-I won’t go into that side right now cause today is a happy day, but one day I’ll say more about those few months.
-What I will say is there are incredible people in this city that did everything to help.
+I won’t go into that side right now because today is a happy day, but I’ll say more about those few months one day.
+I will say there are incredible people in this city that did everything to help.
 They saw the value and the need.
-To you, I say THANK you and you will never truly know who thankful we are.
-In December 2019 we successfully rezoned the property and the work officially begun.
+To you, I say THANK you, and you will never truly know how thankful we are.
+In December 2019, we successfully rezoned the property, and the work officially began.
 From start to now, it’s been the best/hardest year of our lives, but we are forever grateful.

-Cheers to finishing the restoration and opening for business!
+Cheers to finishing the restoration and opening the business!

 -Cristina & Spencer Cadden